hyperstack-org/hyperstack/docs/activerecord_api.md

 end
 ```

-After saving the models will have an `errors` hash with any validation problems.
+After saving the models will have an `errors` hash (just like on the server) with any validation problems.

 During the save operation the method `saving?` will return `true`.
 This can be used to instead of (or with) the promise to update the screen: